+The findings of the 2020 Customer Survey Report show approximately half of respondents say they are "Satisfied" or "Very Satisfied" with the Commission's overall customer service.
+The highest scores were received in the categories of "Staff" and "Communications" followed closely by "Overall Satisfaction."
+Results also indicate improvement is needed in the area of "Timeliness."

-The findings of the 2018 Customer Survey Report show most respondents rate the Commission's customer service as "Excellent" or "Good".
-However, it also shows areas in need of improvement and the Commission will examine steps to increase both constituent participation and the percentage of "Excellent" responses to the survey.
+Looking ahead, the Commission will examine steps to increase both constituent participation and the percentage of "Very Satisfied" responses to the survey.

-"Staff Knowledge" and "Overall Satisfaction" received the highest scores with "Timeliness" scoring the lowest.
-Industry activity continues to increase, placing greater demands on Commission staff resources.
+The industries regulated by the Railroad Commission continue to evolve placing greater demands on Commission staff resources.
 Improvements to the website have resulted in increased access to data, streamlined online filing processes and faster processing of reports.
 Even so, improvements can be made in staff response times by ensuring proper employee training and providing staff with the tools needed to be fully responsive to stakeholders.